freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 [Triaging](https://en.wikipedia.org/wiki/Triage) is a process of prioritizing attention to each new issue report.
 We have an extensive list of labels that we use to mark each issue's priority, category, status, and scope.

-You can help us moderate the issue reports by organizing and triaging these by applying labels from [this list](https://github.com/freeCodeCamp/freeCodeCamp/labels).
+You can help us organize and triage the issue reports by applying labels from [this list](https://github.com/freeCodeCamp/freeCodeCamp/labels).
 Usually, a description is available alongside the label explaining its meaning.

 Please pay special attention to the labels `"help wanted"` and `"first timers only"`.
 These are to be added to threads that you think can be opened up to potential contributors for making a pull request.